Inflammation: What You Need to Know and How to Reduce It

 8. Minimize toxic burden.
 Decrease exposure to plastics, pesticides, oxidative fats, pollutants, and harsh chemicals.
 What goes on your body and on/in your food is important also.

 I hope this gives you some good, useful information.
 I am definitely not saying that everyone is dealing with chronic inflammation that is causing problems.
 I am saying that if you have a chronic condition or generally don’t feel well, taking some action to reduce inflammation can make a big difference.
 I would also take away that your lifestyle now can play a role in your health later down the road.
-I know it is a lot of information to digest so feel free to shoot me your questions.
-You can also schedule a free 15 minute discovery call with me if you would like to work with a registered dietitian.
+I know it is a lot of information to digest so feel free to leave me your questions.
+You can also schedule a free 15 minute discovery call with me if you would like to learn more about working with a registered dietitian.